acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 </div>

-_A final note on the Lomograflok dark-slide_: I've bent mine slightly upwards at around a 30 degree angle at the handle, and this allows me to continue using it even with the Lomograflok mounted on the 110B.
-Still a bit of effort to get it out, though.
+_A final note on the Lomograflok darkslide_: If you're not using the left grip, then you can still use the darkslide.
+I've bent mine slightly upwards at around a 30 degree angle at the handle, and this allows me to continue using it even with the Lomograflok mounted on the 110B.
+Still a bit of effort to get it out, though, so I've decided to leave it out and use the grip.

 ### Conclusion
 I really hope you enjoy shooting your newly converted camera [as much as I do](https://www.instagram.com/frankinstax/).
 It's a real head-turner and conversation starter, and the perfect way to disarm subjects for very natural portraits.
 Even though the conversion is straightforward, it took a lot of effort to get here.
 The infinity stop went through about 12 iterations, and the bracket through about 8 (all printed).
 At the end of the day, apart from really wanting a decent Instax wide camera, I did this to share it all for others to reproduce and improve on.